shayonj/pg_easy_replicate/README.md

 ## Usage

 Ensure `SOURCE_DB_URL` and `TARGET_DB_URL` are present as environment variables in the runtime environment.
+- `SOURCE_DB_URL` = The database that you want to replicate FROM.
+- `TARGET_DB_URL` = The database that you want to replicate TO.

-The URL are of the postgres connection string format.
+The URL should be in postgres connection string format.
 Example:
 ```bash
 $ export SOURCE_DB_URL="postgres://USERNAME:PASSWORD@localhost:5432/DATABASE_NAME"
 $ export TARGET_DB_URL="postgres://USERNAME:PASSWORD@localhost:5433/DATABASE_NAME"